gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

         previous_output = component.output_spec
 ```

 This is only illustrative.
-The final implementation should probably use
+The final implementation uses the
-a richer compatibility system.
+`SignalSpec.accepts()` given in Section 46, which supports "accepts
+single OR dual polarization" rather than exact match only.

 ------------------------------------------------------------------------

-# 22. System Constraints + Signal Constraints
+## 23. System Constraints + Signal Constraints

 There are three levels of constraints: